 We invest continuously in our facilities and people, and follow quality assurance procedures to ensure the integrity of every item that leaves our site.
-All our standard aluminium extrusion conforms to BS EN755-9, and, where greater precision is needed, we can supply aluminium extrusion to BS EN 12020-2.
+All our standard aluminium conforms to BS EN755-9, and, where greater precision is needed, we can supply aluminium to BS EN 12020-2.

 Complete project management